WizzardSK/gameflix/README.md

 ## Usage - Batocera Linux
 For Batocera, you need to copy [custom.sh](custom.sh) file to your system folder in shared drive.
 It will launch automatically at system boot.
 It should also install rclone binary and rclone config file in ./config/rclone folder in system folder.
 Thumbnail folders are not mounting because Batocera supports background scraping.

+## Recalbox
+Recalbox seems not to be supported because it seem to use inotify subsystem for handling file operations what is not supported on fuse filesystems.
+It is possible to mount remote shares, but Recalbox does not update the gamelists with these games.
+So it is not possible to run games from Recalbox.

+I found out that when I manually update the game list, I may run the games on Recalbox too, but it is unconvenient to manually edit all the game lists.